 The nature of SPARK language means that a certain class of security flaws can be completely avoided.
 The SPARK Pro tools can detect and mitigate against dangerous programming errors listed by the CWE/SANS experts such as

-SPARK allows designers to specify the way that information must flow through a program using Dependency contracts.
-The toolset will check that the implementation conforms to the requirements of these contracts and where errors occur will highlight the paths in the code that can lead to security violations.
+SPARK allows designers to specify how information must flow through a program using Dependency contracts.
+The toolset will check that the implementation conforms to the requirements of these contracts and, where errors occur, will highlight the paths in the code that can lead to security violations.

-For the highest levels of assurance, SPARK allows designers to capture key security properties that the implementation must preserve ie. a translation of the security requirements of the system into software contracts.
-The SPARK toolset can then be used to prove that the software will preserve these security properties for all possible states and inputs - something that is impossible to achieve with a test-based approach to verification for any realistically sized system.
+For the highest levels of assurance, SPARK allows designers to capture key security properties that the implementation must preserve; i.e., by expressing the security requirements as software contracts.
+The SPARK toolset can then be used to prove that the software will preserve these security properties for all possible states and inputs - something that is impossible to achieve with a testing-based approach to verification for any realistically sized system.

-SPARK can be used to support software assurance to the highest levels of standards such as the Common Criteria and ITSEC, producing the evidence that is required to support the assurance case.
+You can use SPARK to achieve assurance at the highest levels of standards such as the Common Criteria and ITSEC, using the evidence that supports the assurance case.

 Safety-related or safety-critical systems are usually engineered in a highly-regulated environment and clearly require the highest possible levels of software integrity.
-SPARK is ideally suited to such an environment as the technology has been shown to meet the software-related requirements of all major international standards such as DO-178B/C, CENELEC 50128, IEC 61508, and DEFSTAN 00-56.
+SPARK is ideally suited to such an environment, as the technology has been shown to meet the requirements of major international standards such as DO-178B/C, CENELEC 50128, IEC 61508, and DEFSTAN 00-56.

-SPARK meets the requirements for a high-level language suited to safe systems development by prohibiting dangerous programming constructs and provides a sound basis for static verification.
+- SPARK meets the requirements for a high-level language suited to safe systems development by prohibiting dangerous programming constructs, and it provides a sound basis for static verification.